Basic Quantum Algorithms: Preliminaries on number theory

 \section{Preliminaries on number theory}

-Although factoring integers is of primary interest due to its significant impact on breaking cryptographic methods such as RSA and Diffie-Hellman key exchange, we can shift our focus to the problem of finding the multiplicative order of a natural number $a$ modulo $N$.
+Although factoring integers is of primary interest due to its significant impact on breaking cryptographic methods such as RSA, we can shift our focus to the problem of finding the multiplicative order of a natural number $a$ modulo $N$.
 This is because efficiently solving the latter problem also leads to an efficient solution for the factoring problem.

 In number theory, the problem of finding the multiplicative order of a natural number $a$ modulo $N$ aims to determine the smallest positive integer $r$ such that

 For example, let $N=21$, which is the largest composite number factored on a quantum computer so far using Shor's algorithm~\cite{ST21}.
 Now pick at random a number $a$ such that $1<a<N$.
 Let us say $a=2$.
 Then, we obtain the following sequence if we keep multiplying each line by $a$ and simplifying using modular arithmetic: